 It makes me feel so sad when you have to fix someone else's job - when they no longer look like themselves.
 You need to have an aesthetic eye, but not everyone does.
 Some people are just in it for the money.

-What is your fave treatment to perform, and why?
+What is your favourite aesthetic treatment to perform, and why?

 For me, it’s a combination of anti-wrinkle injections and dermal fillers.
 It’s about balancing the whole face.
 You can’t just focus on one area to restore and rejuvenate, and you can’t, for example, rejuvenate a 50-year-old woman’s face with just one syringe.
 It’s important to always fully explain a treatment in a consultation, and always give clients time to think it over before they make their decision.

-What's the one treatment you couldn't live without?
+What's the one cosmetic treatment you couldn't live without?

 The one treatment I couldn’t live without is Botox.
 I smile and laugh a lot, so I have a lot of lines.
 My face tells a lot of stories!
 I feel that anti-wrinkle injections freshen skin, open up our eyes and brighten the whole face.
 I like to keep a degree of movement; I don’t like to be frozen, but I do like to reduce deeper lines.